RahulSDE/CSS/a. KickstartingCSS/readme.md

 -  The descendant combinator, typically represented by a single space `" "` character, combines two selectors such that elements matched by the second selector are selected if they have an ancestor (parent, parent's parent, parent's parent's parent, etc.) element matching the first selector.

-- for ex:
+- For ex:
         ```
             A B{
                  color: white;
                 }
         ```
-            - all the html element B which is the descendant of A will be selected and styling will be applied to it only.
+            - All the html element B which is the descendant of A will be selected and styling will be applied to it only.

 #### **2.7.2 CHILD COMBINATOR:**
 - The child combinator `>` is placed between two CSS selectors.
 It matches only those elements matched by the second selector that are the direct children of elements matched by the first.
 Descendant elements further down the hierarchy don't match.